 The Port is committed to developing and maintaining safe, pleasant, and efficient facilities that meet all environmental requirements for the public and for people working in and adjacent to the Airport.
 This document provides guidance and direction in executing construction.
-Where this document is general rather than specific, Contractors will refer to specific project documents and adhere to standard practices, materials, and workmanship.
+Where this document is general rather than specific, Contractors will refer to specific project documents and adhere to standard practices, materials, and quality.
+If a Contractor believes there is a conflict or potential conflict between the RAC and its contract or any other project document, the Contractor must notify the Port of such conflict or potential conflict before the Contractor takes any action in reliance on such conflict or potential conflict.
+Contractor's failure to do so shall constitute a waiver by the Contractor of any legal right to rely on such conflict or potential conflict.